 - the thermostat can’t control the corresponding HVAC unit(s)

-After about 10 minutes of charging, detach the Nest Thermostat from the USB charger.
-If the thermostat has turned on during this time, turn it off and then turn it back on again, manually restarting the system.
+After about 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
+If the thermostat has turned on while charging, turn it off and then turn it back on again, manually restarting the system.
 Once it has fully restarted, plug it back in to finish charging.
 After an hour of charging, unhook the Nest Thermostat and restore it to its base.

-You should be good to go and this point, but again, for more completed instructions and information, go to Nest Support.
+You should be ready to rock and this point, but again, for more completed instructions and information, please go to Nest Support.

 If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
 Enter us!
 If TML Service Experts set up your Nest Thermostat, please feel free to call us at 208-488-4892 or schedule an appointment online.
 If your Nest Thermostat was not set up by TML Service Experts, please connect with Nest Support here.

 Additionally, do not let this situation panic you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you every day.
 When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.